 Feeling powerless is also associated with procrastination.

-When you have the feeling of being of powerless, it’s hard for you to get started on your work.
+When you have the feeling of being powerless, it’s hard for you to get started on your work.
 After all, there are no good reasons for doing so.
 You may also be afraid that if you start working on something and don’t complete it, someone else will come along and finish it before you do (and they might even get credit for it!).

 Feeling powerless can cause stress, anxiety, and depression, all of which are associated with procrastination.